evamaxfield/evamaxfield/README.md

 ### Hi, I'm Eva 👋

 I am currently a PhD student at the [University of Washington Information School](https://ischool.uw.edu/) working in the [UW DataLab](https://datalab.ischool.uw.edu/).
-My work focuses on public interest technology, the use of government data, and open-source software.
-I aim to be an applied researcher, producing software and knowledge that benefit the public through building large-scale data access systems that encourage civic participation.
+My research involves the collection and analysis of large-scale social and behavioral data, usually from municipal or public sources.
+I create and use novel machine learning methods for information extraction to answer questions related to conversation dynamics, engagement, misinformation, and understanding policy actions within public meetings.

 For more details about me, [see my website](https://evamaxfield.github.io).